nkoep/nkoep.net/posts/random-forest-regressor.md

         return np.array([self._predict_sample(row) for row in np.array(X)])
 ```

-In the `fit` method, we instantiate an RNG based on `random_state`, and then
+In the `fit` method, we instantiate an RNG seeded with `random_state`, and then
 generate a bootstrapped dataset for each individual tree.
 We also change the constructor of the `Tree` class to accept a reference to our
 internal RNG in order to randomize the feature set if `max_features` is
 specified.
 The changes to the `Tree` class's `construct_tree` method to accommodate random
-feature selection are also very straightforward (see https://git.io/JJnq7)
+feature selection are also straightforward (see https://git.io/JJnq7).

 To see how this implementation fares against scikit-learn's
 `RandomForestRegressor`, we train both algorithms with ensembles of 25 trees
-each and limit the number of features to consider in each split
+and limit the number of features to consider in each split
 (`max_features`) to 5.
-As before, we compare the performance of both implementations on the Boston
+As before, we evaluate the performance of both implementations on the Boston
 house-prices dataset.

 ```shell